June 20, 2025

 Lightning |

-ODF has an annual goal of putting out 98% of fires at 10 acres or less; with eight out of 207 fires hitting that mark, the district nearly reached its goal, coming in at 96%.
+ODF has an annual goal of putting out 98% of fires at 10 acres or less; with seven out of 243 fires hitting that mark, the district nearly reached its goal, coming in at 97%.
+Fire season 2024 was challenging across the state of Oregon, resulting in millions of acres burned.
+The success on the district here locally is largely due to a fast and aggressive response to fires and collaboration with our local and federal partners.

 The termination of fire season removes fire prevention regulations on equipment use and the use of fire for debris burning.
-This applies to the public and industrial operations on forestlands; however, industrial slash burning is still prohibited.
-Many structural fire agencies require permits for residential debris burning, please check with your local fire department to obtain any necessary permits before burning and ensure it’s a burn day designated by the county you reside:
+This applies to the public and industrial operations on forestlands, however, industrial slash burning is still prohibited.
+Many structural fire agencies require permits for residential debris burning; please check with your local fire department to obtain any necessary permits before burning and ensure it’s a burn day designated by the county you reside in:

 - Jackson County Burn Line: (541) 776-7007